Explorer is a map viewing app and does not contain an authoring experience. However, you can create maps with your data to use in the app.

 - Include labels—Your users may need to see labels on the map.
 You can make this available to them by configuring labels for the feature layers.
 See Labeling basics in the ArcGIS Pro help.

 - Use a vector tile package for the basemap—Vector tile packages use tiles of the data instead of raw data.
 They take all the layers of your map and turn them into a single, optimized layer that looks the same but displays faster.
 As a result, the data contained in them doesn't have attributes, you can't create pop-ups, and users can't search the contained data.
-But if you aren't regularly updating the basemap data used in your map, vector tile packages allow you to process the data into a basemap once, and reuse that each time you update the MMPK.
-This makes it much faster to create an MMPK and lets you update your operational data regularly without the cost of reprocessing your basemap layers each time the MMPK is generated.
+But if you aren't regularly updating the basemap data used in your map, vector tile packages allow you to process the data into a basemap once and reuse that each time you update the MMPK.
+This makes it much faster to create an MMPK and allows you to update your operational data regularly without the cost of reprocessing your basemap layers each time the MMPK is generated.

 - Use the same name for the title of your map and .mmpk file name—Before an offline map is downloaded, the title shown in Explorer originates from the item details, which uses the name of the .mmpk file itself.
 Once downloaded, you see the name of the map as the title.
 To help your users understand the relationship between what they downloaded and what is now available on their device, use the same name for the map in ArcGIS Pro and the .mmpk file.